Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 \subsubsection{Revocation and Update Propagation}

 We rely on CXL's back invalidates (issued via \texttt{BISnp}) to propagate updates to the permission table.
 When an update is committed to the table by the FM, every host automatically receives a \texttt{BISnp}, ensuring that the permission is invalid even if the entry is cached in the permission cache.
-The FM updates the $L_{exp}$ for the same host, ensuring global transparency and satisfying R4 of dynamically updating permissions.
-The driver is responsible for calling SPACE doorbells for cleaning up HWPIDs.
+The FM updates the $L_{exp}$ for the same host, ensuring global transparency.
+The UIO driver is responsible for calling SPACE doorbells for cleaning up HWPIDs.
 Permission entries with no hosts are automatically cleaned up by the FM.